powsybl/powsybl-open-rao/docs/input-data/crac/crac-generator.md

 params.setCountries(Set.of(Country.FR, Country.BE)); // only branches in France & Belgium are considered as critical network elements params.setOptimizedMinMaxV(150, null); // branches above 150kV are optimised
 params.setMonitoredMinMaxV(null); // no monitored branches
-params.setCnecPredicate((branch, contingency) -> areInSameCountry(branch, contingency)); // CNECs are only made up of elements and contingencies belonging to same country (just an example, given method areInSameCountry exists) params.thresholdDefinition = ThresholdDefinition.FROM_OPERATIONAL_LIMITS; // my network does not contain extensive operation limit information params.limitMultiplierPerInstant = Map.of("prev", 0.95, "out", 2.0, "cur1", 1.5, "cur2", 1.3, "cur3", 1.0); // these specify permanent limit multipliers for different instants, no matter the nominal voltage
+params.setOptimizedMonitoredProvider((branch, contingency) -> return new OptimizedMonitored(areInSameCountry(branch, contingency), !areInSameCountry(branch, contingency))); // Optimized CNECs are only made up of elements and contingencies belonging to same country ; other branches are MNECs (just an example, given method areInSameCountry exists) params.thresholdDefinition = ThresholdDefinition.FROM_OPERATIONAL_LIMITS; // my network does not contain extensive operation limit information params.limitMultiplierPerInstant = Map.of("prev", 0.95, "out", 2.0, "cur1", 1.5, "cur2", 1.3, "cur3", 1.0); // these specify permanent limit multipliers for different instants, no matter the nominal voltage
 ~~~